Constructing Genetic Risk Scores: Robust Bayesian Approach through Projected Summary Statistics and Flexible Shrinkage: Bayesian PRS Modeling Based on GWAS Summary Statistics and External LD Reference Data

+While conceptually equivalent to a linear regression problem, PRS development is distinguished by its routine reliance on GWAS summary-level data instead of less accessible individual-level data.
+From standardized individual-level data, GWAS summary data is generated as estimates of marginal effect sizes through one-SNP-at-a-time regression:

+where $\bm{x}_j$ denotes the $j$-th column of the standardized genotype matrix $\bm{X}$.
+If we had access to the individual-level data $\bm{X}$, the model (\ref{lm_model}) for individual-level data implies that the likelihood of summary statistics $\bsumStats = N^{-1} \bm{X}^T \bm{y}$ would be given by

+where $h^2=1-\sigma_{\epsilon}^2$ represents the amount of trait variation attributable to the additive effect of genetic variants and is referred to as heritability in population genetics.

+We cannot, in practice, use the likelihood \eqref{eq:indiv_level_summary_data_likelihood} to infer the effect size $\bbeta$ since the summary statistics comes without the individual-level genotype matrix $\bm{X}$ and thus without the empirical covariance $\bm{X}^T \bm{X}$.
+One way to get around this problem is to view the rows of $\bm{X}$ as independent and identically distributed draws and take the expectation over this underlying population.
+Following the derivations in \cite{zhu2017bayesian}, we can then derive an approximate likelihood in terms of the population correlation $\bm{D} = \mathop{\mathbb{E}}\left(\bm{X}^T\bm{X}/N\right)$:

-where population correlation matrix $\bm{D}=\mathop{\mathbb{E}}(\bm{X}^T\bm{X}/N)$ is typically referred to as the LD matrix in population genetics, $\bbeta$ denotes the vector of true joint effect sizes, $N$ denotes the GWAS sample size.
-If we have access to the LD matrix $\ld$ estimated based on the same samples from which the GWAS summary data was generated, then the standard inference procedures for linear regression would apply.
-Since we do not have access to the individual-level data $\bm{X}$, however, it is generally assumed that individuals of the same ancestry group have similar LD patterns.
-Given such an assumption, $\bm{D}$ can then be approximated by its estimate based on individual-level genotype data of the same ancestry group from an external reference panel, such as the commonly used 1000 Genomes project (1000G) (\cite{siva20081000}).
-We refer to this estimated LD matrix as $\bm{D}_{\text{ref}}$.
-We can formally substitute $\bm{D}_{\text{ref}}$ for $\bm{D}$ in Equation (\ref{likelihood_sum0}) and obtain the following estimated likelihood based on GWAS summary data and external LD reference data:
+where $\bm{D}$ is typically referred to as the LD matrix in population genetics.
+We then substitute the population-level $\bm{D}$ with an empirical estimate based on an external reference panel.
+For this purpose, we can use publicly available individual-level data, such as those through the popular 1000 Genomes (1000G) Project \citep{siva20081000}.
+By substituting this estimated LD matrix $\bm{D}_{\text{ref}} = \bm{X}_\textrm{ref}^T \bm{X}_\textrm{ref}/N_\textrm{ref}$ for $\bm{D}$ in the likelihood (\ref{likelihood_sum0}), we obtain the following approximate likelihood based on GWAS summary data and external LD reference data:

-As we will show in the next section, this likelihood is not a likelihood in a proper sense, and its naive use results in posterior distribution with unexpected and undesirable behavior.
+Many of the existing PRS methods are based on the above approximate likelihood for summary statistics.
+As we will show in next section, however, this approximate likelihood is not a proper likelihood.
+Importantly, its naive use under the Bayesian framework results in a posterior distribution with unexpected and undesirable behavior.